OrderN/CONQUEST-release/docs/CONQUEST-manual/basissets.rst

 Numerical optimisation
 ++++++++++++++++++++++++

-The linear-combination coefficients are optimized by minimizing the DFT energy with respect to the coefficients.
+The linear-combination coefficients are optimised by minimizing the DFT energy with respect to the coefficients.
 The threshold and the maximum iteration number of the numerical optimisation are specified by ``minE.EnergyTolerance`` and ``minE.SupportVariations``.
-The optimization is based on the conjugate gradient (CG) method, and the initial CG step size can be specified by ``minE.InitStep_paomin`` (default is 5.0).
+The optimisation is based on the conjugate gradient (CG) method, and the initial CG step size can be specified by ``minE.InitStep_paomin`` (default is 5.0).

 ::